 - More than 400 student organizations, including 31 fraternities and sororities

 - 25 intramural sports and 25 sports clubs

-Georgia State alumni, numbering more than 190,000 worldwide, include leaders in almost every field.
-More than 130,000 live in Georgia.
+Georgia State alumni, nearly 268,500 worldwide, include leaders in almost every field.
+Seventy percent of alumni live and work in Atlanta.

 The Athletics program is a source of spirit and pride for the university.

 - 16 NCAA Division I teams competing in the Sun Belt Conference

 - Football team that plays at Center Parc Stadium and participates in the Football Bowl Subdivision

 - Student-athletes who have maintained a cumulative grade point average of 3.0 or higher for 12 consecutive years

 - One of its conference’s top graduation success rates (86%)

 - Mascot name: Pounce